-Located in Washington, D.C., SMHS offers students a unique opportunity to enhance their medical education by getting involved in research, internships and activities with national and international health care organizations in the nation’s capital, and participate in formal international electives.
+Located in Washington, D.C., SMHS offers students a wide array of opportunities to enhance their medical education by getting involved in service activities in the Washington D.C. community; direct interactions with national health policy leaders in Congress, professional organizations and agencies.
+Our students also have the opportunity to get involved in research, internships and activities with international health care organizations and to participate in formal international electives.
 The Office of International Medicine Programs leads medical missions and cultivates global partnerships to provide life-changing opportunities to build the capacity of other countries and share the latest advances in medicine and health care.

 Medical research is a key facet of the GW experience.
 Whether in a lab on campus or at one of the many world-renowned organizations nearby, students can pursue cutting-edge research in diverse and exciting fields that will have an impact on the prevention and treatment of disease and enhance the practice of medicine.